The Sales Process – A Step By Step Guide

 This will show you actually care about diagnosing and solving their problems, rather than going the usual commodity route.

-If you’re involved in sales, you need to have handling objections in your sales process.
+If you’re involved in sales, you need to have handling objections in your sales / selling process.

 When handling objections, you want to understand two distinct features.